 All conflict starts in the mind.
 If we do not invest time or energy into something, we will not gain a result.
 This is the same with the mind.

-ICV shall allocate capital to organizations and projects that promote good health, well-being and inner peace.
-Throughout the year, we will host retreats for investors, philanthropists, entreprenuers and change makers in comfortable and inspirational settings to share ideas and evaluate opportunities that create a social impact beyond a financial return.
+We will host Spiritual Retreats for investors, philanthropists, entreprenuers and change makers in comfortable and inspirational settings.
 To do good outside, we must go inside.

 Himalayan Healing Centre, Help in Action is a voluntary non-profit association founded by T.Y.S.
 Lama Gangchen, a Tibetan lama healer.
 Resident in Italy since 15 years Lama Gangchen works tirelessly to promote reciprocal exchanges between the east and west, be it from a cultural point of view or that of humanitarian aid in favour of those places less fortunate.
 The Tibetan name “Kiurok Tsochun” that he gave to the Association means help for the poorest and most forgotten.
 Registered with the Italian Government in 1997, the Association – run entirely by volunteers – has been active since 1992.
 It offers long distance adoptions and humanitarian aid projects in favour of countries that are underdeveloped.
 The Association is part of the Lama Gangchen World Peace Foundation, a United Nations affiliated Non Governmental Organization.